 Step 5: Close your eyes (optional)

 Closing your eyes can be helpful because whatever you look at can represent a distraction.

 If you haven’t done this type of breathing before, I promise it will work and it’s one step towards living in the present moment.
-Just make sure you’re doing it daily, at least a few times a day.
+Just make sure you’re doing it daily, a few times a day.